 Making Money from an Invention

-Because the United States is now a First-to-Invent country, a patent is granted to the first inventor who files a patent application on a new, useful & non-obvious invention disclosed in a patent application.
+The United States is now a First-to-File country.
+This means that a patent is granted to the first inventor who files a patent application on a new, useful & non-obvious invention.
 The patent application must also properly disclose the invention.
 Typically, proper disclosure is one which conveys to one with reasonable skill how to make, use and practice the invention.
-The failure to be the first inventor can dramatically impact the ability to get a patent.
-In addition, failure to file a patent within twelve months of public disclosure or from the first offer of sale, can cause the invention to fall into the public domain, that is, free for everyone to use, make and sell.
+The failure to be the first to file can terminate patent rights.
+Failure to file a patent within twelve months can also cause the invention to fall into the public domain.
+If the invention is in the public domain, it is free for anyone to use, make and sell.
 Therefore, if you have an invention, you should file an application as soon as practical.

-Prior to the recent changes, the United States used to grant the patent to the first inventor to invent, the one who could demonstrate prior inventorship and who timely filed a patent application.
-However, that is no longer the case.
-Under the first-to-file framework, the inventor often finds himself in a bit of a Catch-22, he has to find money to protect the invention but he can’t make money until he protects the invention.
-That is, he has to spend money to protect the invention, but he can’t make money without selling the invention.
-In some cases, the cost to protect the invention is impossible, without making money from sales of the invention.
+The United States used to grant the patent to the first inventor to invent.
+This means, that the first inventor was the inventor who could demonstrate first inventorship.
+However, that is no longer true.
+Under the first-to-file framework, the inventor has to find money to protect the invention.
+The filing of patent costs money.
+Money is made from sales of the invention.
+The invention can’t be sold prior to getting a patent on file.
+In short, the inventor must file an invention first to protect it but without sales from the invention, there is no money to file the patent.
+In some cases, the cost to protect the invention is impossible without making money from sales of the invention.

-Many inventors try to overcome the Catch-22 by having conversations with potential partners subject to an confidentiality agreement, an agreement to keep the conversation confidential or secret.
-However, as the Goodyear case demonstrates, some companies ignore the agreement and go ahead and file a patent or make the product without permission from the inventor.
-A non-disclosure agreement (NDA), also known as a confidentiality agreement (CA), confidential disclosure agreement (CDA), proprietary information agreement (PIA) or secrecy agreement (SA), is a legal agreement between at least two parties that outlines confidential material, knowledge, or information that the parties consider to be confidential and protected from disclosure by the parties.
+Many inventors try to overcome the Catch-22 by having conversations with potential partners subject to an confidentiality agreement.
+A confidential agreement is an agreement to keep the conversation confidential or secret.
+As the Goodyear case demonstrates, some companies ignore agreements.
+A non-disclosure agreement (NDA), also known as a confidentiality agreement (CA), confidential disclosure agreement (CDA), proprietary information agreement (PIA) or secrecy agreement (SA), can help.
+These agreements are legal agreement between parties which outlines how to handle confidential information.
+This includes confidential material, knowledge, or information that the parties consider to be confidential and protected from disclosure by the parties.

 Using a patent attorney to prepare a patent application, is not cheap.
 However, filing a patent will help protect the inventor when a company violates a confidentiality agreement.
 If a patent application is timely filed, not only will the inventor have the possibility of enforcing the agreement or collecting money from them for their violation, but they can also enforce their patent rights against the Company.
 If you are interested in discussing your invention with a potential licensee, contact one of our patent attorneys to discuss how to protect you and your invention.